daanishpadha/daanishpadha.github.io/_pages/about.md

 I am on the job market this 2024/2025.

-My research interests are High dimesnional Econometrics, Machine Learning, Forecasting and Causal Inference.
+My research interests are High dimensional Econometrics, Machine Learning, Forecasting and Causal Inference.

 My CV can be found <a href="http://daanishpadha.github.io/files/Acad_CV.pdf" target="_blank" rel="noopener noreferrer">here</a>.